cocode/TrekBASIC/documentation/task_list.md

 ### Make basic.py and tbc.py runnable
 Add shebang line

-### Publish to pypy
+### Publish to pypi

 ### Put a limit on the size of all dymnamic objects, strings, arrays.
-What else?
+What else? these should be settable in doskect.py

+### Call
+Add a call statement, to invoke other basic prograns.
+This will give us some modularity. orgerwise everything is global im BASIC.